Kitarō: Early life: 1954–76

-Masanori Takahashi was born in Toyohashi, Aichi, Japan, and is a graduate of Sahid University.
+Masanori Takahashi was born in Toyohashi, Aichi, Japan, and is a graduate of Toyohashi Commercial High School.
 Kitarō, which is his boyhood name meaning "man of love and joy", a practicing Buddhist himself, was born in a family of Shinto-Buddhist farmers.
 After graduating his parents were first opposed to the idea of their son having a musical career.
 In an effort to maneuver him towards their vision, they made arrangements for him to take a job at a local company.
 In response, he silently did not show up for the job, eventually convincing them that he should work on something he loved.

 In high school Kitaro played electric guitar in a band that played American rhythm and blues of Otis Redding and covers by The Beatles.
 After graduating, and learning to play drums and bass, Kitaro moved to Tokyo to experience and become a part of the music scene, and it was there that he discovered the synthesizer.
 His first synthesizer was analog, and he recalls having "just loved the analog sound that it made compared to today's digital sound".

 In the early 1970s, he changed completely to keyboard and joined the Japanese progressive rock band Far East Family Band and recorded four albums with them.
 While in Japan and Europe in 1975, he met the German electronica and former Tangerine Dream member Klaus Schulze.
 Schulze produced two albums for the band and gave Kitaro some tips for controlling synthesizers.
 In 1976, Kitaro left Far East Family Band and travelled through Asia (China, Laos, Thailand, India).